 When Alexander the great died, one party said he had passed his signet ring to Perdiccas, his bodyguard, thereby nominating him.
 Another group felt that as his wife, Roxana, was pregnant so they should wait to see if his child would be a boy or a girl.
 This child turned out to be a boy, Alexander IV.

 A third party also supported Alexander's half-brother called Philip Arrhidaeus.
 In the end, Alexander IV, the baby, and Philip Arrhidaeus were appointed as joint kings.
 However, confusion soon broke out and 40 years of war between these different successors ensued.
 In the process, the three possible successors Perdiccas, Philip Arrhidaeus and Alexander IV were all murdered.
 In the end, Alexander the Great's kingdom was divided into four blocks and ruled by four of Alexander's generals.
 As you can see, it is not such a good idea to leave everything 'to the strongest'.

 A leader knows that death is something that happens when you fight.
 He knows that death is something that happens when there is a war.
 You cannot be a good leader if you do not accept the reality of death.
 A leader can die in the midst of the battle!
 His friends and associates can die fighting by his side!
 His spouse can die!
 His children can die!

-Do you not want your ministry to grow from strength to strength even when you are gone?
-Then do not leave all you have achieved “to the strongest”.
+Do you want your ministry to grow from strength to strength even when you are gone?
+Then do not leave all that you have achieved 'to the strongest'.
 Make a will and make things clear.
 God will anoint the person you choose so that your ministry will carry on long after you are gone.
 Remember that though good leader knows that death can happen, he does not throw himself at death!